Sputtering Machine

 Learn more about the TAU e-beam evaporation system and the TES thermal evaporation system.

-The HEX system supports multiple applications of thin-film deposition, including:
+The HEX thin film deposition system supports multiple applications of thin-film deposition, including:

 - Resistor applications